somatonic/ImagesManager/README.md

 Now you can use the ImagesManager to add categories and images.
 But you can also still use the page tree to add new stuff as usual.

+The root path, template names and fields are configurable in the module settings.

 ### How to install the module: